 11) A Domestic Partner is defined as a same or opposite sex partner, residing in the employee's home.
 (See full definition under Group Health Insurance - Definition of a Domestic Partner).

-12) A serious health condition is defined as an illness, injury, impairment, or physical or mental condition that involves (1) inpatient care (i.e., an overnight stay) in a hospital, hospice or residential medical care facility or; (2) Continuing treatment by a health care provider.
+12) A serious health condition is defined as an illness, injury, impairment, or physical or mental condition lasting more than three consecutive days that involves (1) inpatient care (i.e., an overnight stay) in a hospital, hospice or residential medical care facility or; (2) Continuing treatment by a health care provider.